hasura/graphql-engine/docs/graphql/manual/subscriptions/index.rst

 What is a subscription?
 ---------------------------------

 A GraphQL subscription is essentially a query where the client receives an event whenever the value of any field changes upstream.
+Hasura allows 'live queries' for clients (over GraphQL subscriptions).
+For example, a food ordering app can use a live query to show the live-status of an order for a particular user.
 The Hasura GraphQL engine supports subscriptions for all kinds of queries.
 All the concepts of :doc:`queries <../queries/index>` hold true for subscriptions as well.

 How do subscriptions work?
 ---------------------------------

-//TODO Adding info. here...
+If we think about our food ordering app example, for an app screen showing a “order status” for the current user for their order, a GraphQL query would fetch the latest order status and the location of the agent delivering the order.
+Underneath it, this query is sent as a string to a webserver that parses it, applies authorization rules and makes appropriate calls to things like databases to fetch the data for the app.
+It sends this data, in the exact shape that was requested, as a JSON.

+Enter live-queries: Live queries is the idea of being able to subscribe to the latest result of a particular query.
+As the underlying data changes, the server should push the latest result to the client.

+For more details on Hasura's architecture and how subscriptions work, please `see here <https://github.com/hasura/graphql-engine/blob/master/architecture/live-queries.md>`_ .

 Convert a query to a subscription
 ---------------------------------